What is the Western Arc?

 - 6 Major Sea Ports: Belfast, Derry, Galway, Killybegs, Foynes, Cork.

-- The Western Arc generates a high percentage of Ireland’s growing rail freight.
+- The Western Arc generates a high percentage of Ireland’s growing rail freight, most notably from County Mayo.

 - It also connects the gas, electrical and communication network of Ireland.